novice-2020-2020/odin_project_solutions/readme.md

-initial solutions to basic ruby projects from the Odin Project
+intial solutions to the odin project - ruby programming track